Let Your Child Shine

 The Craniosacral system consists of membranes and fluid that surround and protect the brain and spinal cord, as well as the attached bones.

 The Craniosacral system plays an essential role in maintaining the environment in which our central nervous system (CNS) functions.
 This is vital for how the CNS operates and everything it relates too.
 The CNS send messages to and from all parts of your body.
+Therefore changes that occur in the cranio sacral system can have an effect on our health & our whole being.

 WHAT IS IT USED FOR?